Mercy14846/Mercy14846/README.md

 - 🌱 I’m currently learning and working on Gentoo Linx OS for advanced usage

-- ⚡ Fun fact: Love playing football and going for field mapping
+- ⚡ Fun fact: I love playing football and going for field mapping
 <!--
 **Mercy14846/Mercy14846** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.